xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 To create global variables during runtime, here is an approach provided by [Sergii Tyshchenko](https://forum.katalon.com/t/how-to-pass-user-defined-parameters-from-command-line/8771/22?u=jass).

-1. Define an environment variable (with path to an external configuration or a properties file) in the session that is used to execute Katalon Studio.
+1. Define an environment variable (with a path to an external configuration or a properties file) in the session that is used to execute Katalon Studio.
-2. In the `TestListener`, read the variable's value (path to the file), load that file and override the project settings, or Global variables.
+2. In the `TestListener`, read the variable's value (a path to the file), load that file, and override the project settings or Global variables.
 Use the following metaprogramming:

 ```groovy
  @Keyword